 Also consider how you can use this time to diversify your marketing channels.
 For example, you may want to start incorporating web notifications, in-app messaging or SMS messages into your omni-channel marketing strategy.

-98% of all SMS message are read within 2 minutes, compared to just 20% of emails.
+98% of all SMS messages are read within 2 minutes, compared to just 20% of emails.

 To provide a window into your brand’s relief efforts, for example, you could encourage customers to text a keyword—such as “COVID19”—to your SMS number.
 After customers receive certain mobile updates, you could then follow up with complementary mailpieces.

 Pro Tip: Be sure to connect your mail with the digital channels your different customer segments use on a regular basis.
 Which segments are constantly checking your social media platforms?
 Which are more likely to be browsing your website?